c-luu/c-luu.github.io/_posts/2016-04-28-vim-config-management-novice.md

 ---
 layout: post
-title:  "How to manage your Vim config with GitHub"
+title:  "Managing Vim configs with GitHub"
 date:   2016-04-28 23:17:12 +0000
 categories: [Dev]
 tags: [git, vim]
 ---

-If you are just getting into customizing your Vim configurations and are not delving into plug-in management yet, this post my help you.
+If you are just getting into customizing your Vim configurations and using Vim across multiple boxes, this post may help you.

+## Vim/ text editors

+## Working with configs

+## Syncing

+### Thoughts

 {% highlight ruby %}
 def print_hi(name)
   puts "Hi, #{name}"